cltl/SpaCy-to-NAF/log.md

 ## 20-9-2019
 - added keyword **replace_hidden_characters** to **text_to_NAF** which allows to replace hidden characters to ' '
+- fixed the 'deps' layer, which was stuck in a while loop.

 ## 15-9-2019
 - added 'resource' to EntityElement.
 In next version, we can create a namedtuple for external references.